engtiago/script-node-pokeapi/README.md

 # Script pokeapi

 ## Script created to get some information from pokeapi.co and generate a json with the data

+The script has a deliberate delay, since the pokeapi only supports 100 requests per minute.

 How use: